PimvRingelenstijn/Portfolio_Project_python_terminal_game/README.md

 🧠 Problem Solving – Challenging myself to build a “complex” and bug-free terminal game from scratch

 It's not perfect, but it's functional, fun, and the best representation of what I can do right now.

+## Additional info
+This project was finished on 05-05-2025.

+Bugfixed could be made at a later date, but no major changes will be made to the code